PrestaShop/docs/themes/smarty/smarty.rst

     {widget name="ps_contactinfo"}
   </div>

-since some module have different template depending on which hook they are hooked on, you can pass the hook name as well
+Since some module have different templates depending on which hook they are hooked on, you can pass the hook name as well:

 .. code-block:: smarty